Plage de Nice

 FAQ: where to stay in Nice

-Which neighbourhood for a first time in Nice?
+Which neighborhood should you pick for a first trip to Nice?

 Do you need a car in Nice?